rparamo11/SQL/README.md

 #### I have created a collection of SQL projects that demonstrate my proficiency in working with relational databases, querying and cleaning data.
 #### Through this portfolio, I aim to exhibit my proficiency in SQL and my capability to work with datasets efficiently.

+### Data visualizations for some of the projects can be viewed at my Tableu portfolio, https://public.tableau.com/app/profile/rigo.paramo.